Cambridge105/radiocompanions.co.uk/_contributors/cambridge-literary-festival.md

 facebook: CamLitFest
 ---
 Cambridge Literary Festival (CLF) began as Cambridge Wordfest in 2003.
 They held their first annual Spring Festival and added a Winter Festival in 2008.
 They continue to present two literary celebrations each year plus one-off events and digital content.

+Helena Fox describes how books can help create communities, and feel like a warm hug:
+{% include media_item.html item="clf/books-helena-fox" %}